 After a long hard day’s work, many of us look forward to coming home and crashing out on a comfortable bed.
-However, we get home, throw our clothes to the floor and jump in bed only to find it’s no longer as comfortable as it once was.
+However, we get back, throw our clothes to the floor and jump in bed only to find it’s no longer as comfortable as it once was.
 What to do next?
-Perhaps buying a new mattress isn’t an option, after all they can be quite expensive, or perhaps your landlord advises against it, or maybe even donating a mattress where you live is difficult.
+Perhaps buying a new mattress isn’t an option, after all, they can be quite expensive, or perhaps your landlord advises against it, or maybe even donating a mattress where you live is difficult.
 There are numerous constraints one can come across.
 In which case, an excellent answer to these issues is to buy a mattress pad, or, a topper.
-Not many people are aware of these low cost alternatives.
+Not many people are aware of these low-cost alternatives.
 Many more don’t know the difference between the two.
-In this short article we’ll discuss the difference between mattress pad and topper, so hopefully you’ll be in a position to decide which to buy, if any.
+In this short article, we’ll discuss the difference between mattress pad and topper, so hopefully, you’ll be in a position to decide which to buy, if any.

 - They are quite often used to protect against stains, spills, and damage.
 You cannot clean a mattress as easily given the size and shape, but you can wash a mattress pad very easily in the washing machine.

-- In terms of placement, depending on the type, it generally rests atop your original mattress, and can either be tucked in at the sides, or has some form of elastication which tucks under the mattress securing the pad in place, to prevent it from sliding off.
+- Regarding placement, depending on the type, it generally rests atop your original mattress and can either be tucked in at the sides or has some form of elastication which tucks under the mattress securing the pad in place, to prevent it from sliding off.

 - Some pads are thicker, plush, and hence provide extra comfort apart from protecting the mattress.

 - Typically hotels use mattress pads so that the mattresses underneath remain clean and the top layer can be washed or easily maintained for hygiene purposes.
 It is also a great idea for use in your guest room so that each time you can give your new guests a clean surface to sleep on.

 - Some pads are made of naturally cooling materials, which is ideal for hot sleepers.
 Check our cooling mattress pads for more information on this.